Artificial Intelligence Job Loss is a Comparatively Minor Concern

 What I’m painting above isn’t a dystopia (check yourself), I’d argue:

-Today’s CEOs and aspiring politicians don’t have the the option to take long vacations, or to sleep 9 hours a night, or to not use cell phones and laptops 16 hours a day.
-Similarly, ambitious people in the future will be compelled to adopt and push the envelope on technology that enhances their productive powers and maximized their work time.
+Today’s CEOs and aspiring politicians don’t have the option to take long vacations, or to sleep 9 hours a night, or to not use cell phones and laptops 16 hours a day.
+Similarly, ambitious people in the future will be compelled to adopt and push the envelope on technology that enhances their productive powers and maximizes their work time.

-An immediate objection to this “ambitious tech” use-case might be:
+An immediate objection to this “ambitious tech” use case might be:

 “But Dan, people in these horrible, depressing conditions wouldn’t really be more productive at all, they’d be miserable!”